Astros vs. Mets Player Props Betting Odds

 Alonso Stats

-- Alonso has 53 hits with four doubles, a triple, 22 home runs and 27 walks.
+- Alonso has recorded 54 hits with five doubles, a triple, 22 home runs and 28 walks.
 He has driven in 49 runs with two stolen bases.

 Alonso Recent Games